by Kandy Curran

 The presence or absence of manta rays is likely to be a very good indicator of the overall health our coastline from Shark Bay to the very north of the Kimberley.”

 One of the best ways to look after the water quality in Roebuck Bay and surrounding waters is to plant a native garden and design it to trap rainwater.
 Native plants do not require fertiliser, which can flow off properties during rain and into stormwater drains that discharge into surrounding waters.
+If you willl like to find out about a natural drug that helps with health issues visit kratomcrazy.com to get more info.

 Find out more about gardening to keep fish stocks and surrounding waters healthy, at the North West Expo on May 4 and 5 and visit Garden the Roebuck Bay Friendly Way at www.roebuckbay.org.au.